PlebeiusGaragicus/plebtap-docs/docs/security.md

 When you unlock your wallet:

 1. The decrypted key is held **in memory only**
+2. Key is cleared on logout or tab close
+3. Key is cleared when you close the browser

+### Auto-Lock (Opt-in)

+By default, your session stays active until you log out or close the browser.
+You can enable auto-lock in Settings:

-2. Session expires after **5 minutes** of inactivity
+- **When enabled**: Session expires after **5 minutes** of inactivity
+- **When disabled** (default): Session persists until page close
-3. Key is cleared from memory on session timeout
+- Key is always cleared from memory when session ends

-4. Key is cleared on logout or tab close
+!!! tip "Shared Devices"
+    Enable auto-lock if you use PlebTap on a shared or public device.

 ## Rate Limiting